D. J. Davidson: Professional career

-Davidson was drafted by the New York Giants with the 147th pick in the fifth round of the 2022 NFL Draft.
+Davidson was selected by the New York Giants with the 147th pick in the fifth round of the 2022 NFL draft.
 On October 11, 2022, Davidson was placed on injured reserve after he tore his ACL against the Green Bay Packers in Week 5.

+In Weeks 5 of the 2024 season against the Seattle Seahawks Davidson recorded 2 sacks on Geno Smith.